 - 1. A current copy of the physician(s) order or current prescription dated and signed within the past year is placed in the individual's record for every medication administered or self-administered with supervision.
 These include: - a.
 Regular, on-going medications; - b.
 Controlled substances; - c.
 PRN (as needed) Over-the-counter (OTC) medications; - d.
 PRN medications (does not include standing orders for psychotropic medications for symptom management of behavior); or - e.
 Discontinuance order. - 2.
-Anti-psychotic medications must be prescribed by a psychiatrist or psychiatric nurse practitioner.
-If they are unavailable either locally or through consultation, then anti-psychotic medications must be prescribed by the prescribing practitioner.
+Clinicians electing to prescribe psychotropic medications are to do so in accordance with their credentialed privileges and established prescribing practices.
 The following are also required: - a.
 Informed consent for the medication is obtained and a signed copy is maintained in the clinical record.
-It is the responsibility of the physician/designee to complete the informed consent;
+It is the responsibility of the physician/designee to complete the informed consent; i.
+Psychotropic Medication requiring informed consent include: antipsychotic, anti-manic, antidepressant, anti-anxiety and anti-obsessive drugs as well as other medications employed as treatment of psychiatric disorders.
+This does not include medications typically prescribed for extrapyramidal side effects.